Anomalous-Sentiment/SINoALICE-Simplified-API/README.md

 Android app reverse engineering guides shouldn't be particularly hard to find or follow, so I'll omit that here.
 I'll just list some specific notes to be aware of below:

-## Other Info

-SINoALICE is a IL2CPP app.
+- SINoALICE is a IL2CPP app.
 Keep that in mind when reverse engineering.
-You'll likely need a rooted android device to use Frida to hook into function calls Modifying the apk and injecting frida-gadget will not work from my own experience Using frida's command line arg realm=emulated will not work either For more information, refer to the linked repositories in the credits section of the README.
+- You'll likely need a rooted android device to use Frida to hook into function calls
+  - Modifying the apk and injecting frida-gadget will not work from my own experience
+  - Using frida's command line arg realm=emulated will not work either
+- For more information, refer to the linked repositories in the credits section of the README.
 Specifically the discussions in the closed issues, and their README files

 Again, this is all based on my own experiences as a first timer trying to reverse engineer an android app.
 In fact, calling this "reverse engineering" feels too grand for something like this.
 There are probably better ways to do this than what I've done here, but hey, if it works, it works.

 ## Usage